-Upon the closing of this offering, Patria will be subject to reporting and other informational requirements of the Exchange Act, as applicable to foreign private issuers.
-Except as otherwise disclosed in this prospectus, Patria currently intends to comply with the Nasdaq rules in lieu of following home country practice after the closing of this offering.
+Upon the closing of our initial public offering, Patria will be subject to reporting and other informational requirements of the Exchange Act, as applicable to foreign private issuers.
+Except as otherwise disclosed in this annual report, Patria intends to continue to comply with the Nasdaq rules in lieu of following home country practice.